mkrueger/unarc-rs/README.md

 ### HYP - Hyper
 Only method 0 (Store) supported
 It's hard do find infos for that - does anyone know which compression Hyper uses?

+### Z - Compress
+Only contains 1 file.
+It's a simple LZW compression.
+Need that as part of a mail exchange standard.

 # LICENSE